jdstrand/language-checker/docs/ignore.md

 # wokeignore:rule=whitelist,blacklist
 whitelist and blacklist

-# wokeignore:rule=whitelist text here won't be considered by woke even if it contains whitelist
+# wokeignore:rule=whitelist text here won't be considered by language-checker even if it contains whitelist
 this line with whitelist will still be ignored
 ```